sinai-uja/textflow/README.md

 # Metrics

 In this section, we introduce the different metrics offered in this Python library.
-These metrics are returned by the corresponding analyzer and store in the corresponding dictionary (metadata or children) of a sequence.
+These metrics are returned by the corresponding analyzer and stored in the corresponding dictionary (metadata or children) of a sequence.

-- **Volumetry:** Here it calculates different metrics that store in a metadata dictionary:
+- **Volumetry:** Here it calculates different metrics that are stored in a metadata dictionary:

     + **words:** The number of words in the text.
-    + **uniqueWords:** The number of uniqu words of the text.
+    + **uniqueWords:** The number of unique words in the text.
     + **chars:** The number of characters of the text.
     + **avgWordsLen:** The average word length for text

-- **Lemmas:** It calculates different metrics that store in a metadata dictionary:
+- **Lemmas:** It calculates different metrics that are stored in a metadata dictionary:

     + **srclemmas:** A list with the words of the text lemmatized.
     + **uniqueLemmas:** The number of unique lemmas of the text.
     + **avgLemmas:** The average lemma length for text.

-- **Part-of-speech (POS)**: It calculates different metrics that store in a metadata dictionary:
+- **Part-of-speech (POS)**: It calculates different metrics that are stored in a metadata dictionary:

     + **srcPOS:** A list with the POS of the words of the text
     + **FreqPOS:** The frequency of the different POS labels.

-- **Complexity:**  It calculates different metrics that store in a metadata dictionary:
+- **Complexity:**  It calculates different metrics that are stored in a metadata dictionary:

     + **nSentences:** The number of sentences.
     + **nComplexSentence:** The number of complex sentences.
-    + **avglenSentence:**  The average sentece length.
+    + **avglenSentence:**  The average sentence length.
-    + **nPuntuationMarks:** The number of puntuation marks.
+    + **nPuntuationMarks:** The number of punctuation marks.
     + **nWords:** The number of words.
     + **nRareWords:** The number of rare words.
     + **nSyllabes:** The number of syllabes.
     + **nChar:** The number of characters.
-    + **ILFW:** The index of low frequency words.
+    + **ILFW:** The index of low-frequency words.
     + **LDI:** The index of lexical distribution.
     + **LC:** The lexical complexity.
     + **SSR:** The spaulding score.